 Math Growth at Home: Helping Parents to Support Students

-By Dr. Raj Shah, Founding Member of the Global Math Project
+With a Guide from Dr. Raj Shah, Founding Member of the Global Math Project

 Most parents set aside a special “reading time” each night to read books with their children.
 With exciting, colorful books, students begin to see reading as a fun activity rather than a chore.
 Why are parents not encouraged to do the same thing…but with math?
 Parents tackling math with their children typically have three main concerns:

 1. How can I make sure my child gets good grades?

 2. How do I increase my child’s confidence?

 3. What do I do when I don’t know the math and can’t help my child?

 Math has changed — It’s no longer all about memorizing facts, procedures, and formulas, and producing correct answers.
 Some parents may be more familiar with this learning style, so it’s important that we help them and their children develop a growth mindset for learning.
 As a helpful tool, Dr. Raj Shah, founder of Math Plus Academy — a STEM enrichment program — has created a document detailing key steps for effective math support at home.
 You find the full guide at the bottom of this blog.
 Continue reading for an introduction into a few of the best at-home strategies parents can utilize.

 Before parents and students can dive into mathematics, we want to make sure they’re viewing it with the right frame of mind.
 We want them to think of math as a VERB.
 Math is all about THINKING, REASONING, ANALYZING, WONDERING, DISCOVERING PATTERNS, and SOLVING PROBLEMS.
 Once we have established this new mindset, we can begin implementing effective at-home strategies for supporting students.